 The pressure required at the sprinkler outlet is 16.29 psi.
-This is established by dividing Sprinkler flow by the sprinkler K factor and squaring the quotient.
+This is established by dividing sprinkler flow by the sprinkler K factor and squaring the quotient.

-(22.2 gpms divided by 5.5 K factor) squared =16.29 PSI
+$(22.2 \text{ gpm divided by } 5.5 \text{ K factor})^2 = 16.29 \text{ PSI}$

 The available pressure left for friction loss of system piping is the required sprinkler head starting pressure subtracted by the pressure available at the discharge outlet of the eductor.
 The eductor will require a 35% pressure loss across the device.
 In our example of 90 psi available, the available pressure at the discharge outlet of the eductor will be 58.5 psi.
 The available pressure for friction loss in the system piping is 42.21 PSI.
 The ultimate design would be if the friction loss in the piping were to equal 42.21 PSI.
-The friction loss pressure should be balanced to the resulting pressure between the eductor outlet and the sprinkler discharge outlet.
+The friction loss pressure should be balanced to the resulting pressure between the eductor and the sprinkler discharge outlet.
 When the friction loss pressure is less than the resulting pressure between the eductor and the sprinkler discharge outlet the eductor will proportion foam at a richer concentration than the design concentration, meaning the foam concentrate will not last the duration.
-If the friction loss pressure is higher than the resulting pressure between the eductor and the sprinkler discharge outlet, the eductor will proportion at a concentration less than the design concentration, meaning that the foam water solution being discharged may not be of ample strength to control the fire.
+If the friction loss pressure is higher than the resulting pressure between the eductor and the sprinkler discharge outlet the eductor will proportion at a concentration less than the design concentration, meaning that the foam water solution being discharged may not be of ample strength to control the fire.

-7. Perform Final Hydraulic Calculations
+7. Perform the final Hydraulic Calculation